nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/RequestUnitTest_rest.rst

 Status code
 -----------------

-Verify that the response HTTP status code is as expected by calling the following method in ``RestTestSupport``.
+validate that the response HTTP status code is as expected by calling the following method in ``RestTestSupport``.

 .. code-block:: java